 Cybersecurity

 With the advent of GUIs, the world of cybersecurity was flipped on its head.
-The very features that made GUIs user-friendly also opened up a Pandora’s box of potential security risks.
+The very features that made GUIs user-friendly and opened up Pandora’s box of potential security risks.

 The Double-Edged Sword of User-Friendliness